tek/hix/readme.md

 # tldr

-You can convert an existing project with Cabal files by executing this command in the project root, using [FlakeHub](https://flakehub.com/docs) or GitHub:
+You can convert an existing Cabal project by executing this command in the project root, using [FlakeHub](https://flakehub.com/docs) or GitHub:

 ```